shiva-ovh/docs/pages/web_cloud/docs-gen2/learn/oneormany/guide.en-au.md

 - A single app that spawns one or more [worker instances](/create-apps/app-reference.md#workers) that run background processes

-<--->
-- Multiple [applications](../../create-apps/create-apps-multi-app), often in different directories or with separate code bases that deploy separately

-- A single app that spawns one or more [worker instances](/create-apps/app-reference.md#workers) that run background processes

-{{% /version/specific %}}

 {{% version/only "1"%}}
 <!-- Web PaaS -->